 The 505 Service Panel operates in several modes and access user levels, each of which has a different purpose.
-The modes are: OPERATION, CALIBRATION, and CONFIGURATION.
+The modes are OPERATION, CALIBRATION, and CONFIGURATION.
 In order to enter and exit a particular mode, the user must be logged in with an appropriate user level.
-These user levels are: MONITOR, OPERATOR, SERVICE, and CONFIGURE.
+These user levels are MONITOR, OPERATOR, SERVICE, and CONFIGURE.
 In addition to granting authority to enter and exit modes, user levels also determine what parameters the user is authorized to adjust.
-See Table 11-1, Mode Access by User Level.
+See Table 5-1.